KunHeeLisaLee/Data-Engineering-Project/README.md

 # :school: Team-Alexandria (w College Data)
+Personal repository for group project from CMU's Data Engineering and Distributed Environments course [36-614], taught by Pf.
+Alex Reinhart.

 ## Streamlit Dashboard
 You can access the Streamlit dashboard [here](https://team-alexandria-ew7dyqwbyetmvn2czd2ard.streamlit.app/) to better understand our data.